Aliwebs/sei-project-2/README.md

 - Like/Dislike button
   - Where 'Like' adds more quotes from the same author, displayed at the top of all the quotes.
   - Where 'Dislike' removes the quote to be displayed.
-- Pick random quote from selected tag.
+- Pick a random quote from the selected tag.
 - Consolidate current API data with an additional API to augment UX.

-Once that the scope of our tasks was defined, we proceeded to build wireframes.
+Once the scope of our tasks was defined, we proceeded to build wireframes.

 #### Landing Page
 ![Landing Page](./screenshots/LandingPage.png "Home Page")